Good till the last drop...

 4. Enjoy fall golf

-Don't put the clubs away in exchange for the skis quite yet!
+Don't put the clubs away in exchange for the skis just yet!
 The mountainous terrain of the Tupper Lake Golf Course is a great spot to get in a few more rounds before the snow flies.

 Fall is one of the most spectacular times to hit the course -- the temps cool down, the course quiets down, and the warm hues of red, orange, and yellow contrast with the emerald greens.
 Whether it's a quick round of 9, or a full round of 18, you will be glad you hit a few more balls this season.
 After the game, take advantage of the onsite dining at the Burgundy Steakhouse, or grab a cold beer from the full-service bar and relax in one of the Adirondack chairs overlooking the 18th green.